Basic Installation Guidelines

 - When carpet has a unitary backing or other backing systems designed only for glue-down installation

 - Suitable for rolling traffic and ramp areas

 - Seams are durable since there is no vertical flexing

 - Minimized buckling in buildings that have HVAC systems turned off for extended periods of time

 - Intricate borders and inlays are possible

-This method combines the stability of direct glue-down carpet with the cushioning benefits of a separate cushion, stretch-in installation, as outlined below:
+This method combines the stability of direct glue-down carpet with the cushioning benefits of stretch-in installation as outlined below:

 - Simplifies carpet bordering and inlaying

 - No restrictions on the size of an area